 To provide more comprehensive support, we also provide:

-- Sponsored Lessons: GTCYS scholarship students may apply for this program which matches students with a private teacher for weekly half-hour lessons paid by GTCYS.
+- Sponsored Lessons: GTCYS students receiving tuition assistance may apply for this program which matches students with a private teacher for weekly half-hour lessons paid by GTCYS.

-- Reduced-Price Concert Tickets: Although most GTCYS concerts are free, scholarship families can purchase reduced-price tickets to ticketed performances.
+- Reduced-Price Concert Tickets: Although most GTCYS concerts are free, families receiving tuition assistance can purchase reduced-price tickets to ticketed performances.

 - Concert Attire: If purchasing concert attire is financially prohibitive, GTCYS will assist in finding necessary clothing.